What Systems Do Dance Studios Need to Scale Successfully?

 If class length stretches beyond what preschoolers can manage, attention naturally drops.
 Once children become mentally fatigued, they stop processing directions as well.
 Behavior issues often increase, and the final portion of class becomes less productive.

 That is why more time does not always equal more learning.
 In preschool dance, effective learning usually comes from the right length paired with great pacing.
+That pacing becomes much easier to manage when teachers follow a clear class structure and outcomes model instead of improvising from week to week.

 Adjusting Dance Class Length for Different Preschool Ages